The Amazing Race 18: Development and filming

 Filming started on November 20, 2010, at the San Gorgonio Pass wind farm near Palm Springs, California.
 Teams were spotted at Oceanworld Manly around November 22, 2010, and a day later around the mining town of Broken Hill, New South Wales, in the Australian Outback.
 Other locales cited as destinations were Yokohama, Japan, where teams swam in freezing waters near Mount Fuji, and the series' first visit to Liechtenstein.
+In total, this season traveled a little over 40000 mi across 23 cities and five continents.

 The Express Pass, introduced in the previous season, returned and allowed a team to bypass one single task later in the season.
 The last team to complete the first task was forced to complete a U-Turn in the next leg, performing both tasks of the leg's Detour.

 The double-length legs format previously used were changed in this season to legs without a mandatory rest period between them.
 At the end of the first leg in Sydney, Australia, and the fourth leg in Lijiang, China, teams were ordered to keep racing and given their next clue.
 The first team to check in was still awarded a prize, but the last team to check in was not eliminated and did not have to perform a Speed Bump.

 Casting

 Phil Keoghan described all the contestants as teams that "came so close to winning but for one reason or another just didn't quite make it over the finish line in first place.”
-Keoghan gave examples of two teams: Zev & Justin from season 15, who had finished first on a leg, but lost a passport too late to continue racing; and Kisha & Jennifer from season 14, who took an ill-timed restroom break while racing to the pit stop and were eliminated.
+Keoghan gave examples of two teams: Zev & Justin from season 15, who had finished first on a leg, but lost a passport too late to continue racing; and Kisha & Jennifer from season 14, who took an ill-timed restroom break while racing to the Pit Stop and were eliminated.
 The prior experience of all the teams in previous seasons allowed the producers to increase the difficulty of the various tasks and challenges.
 All of the teams were from recent seasons of The Amazing Race with the earliest season being season 12.
 According to Bertram van Munster, they stayed with more recent teams because "if we're digging too far back, people might not even remember who they were".
 Season 14 was represented by five of the eleven teams; van Munster called this particular season of The Amazing Race "a very unique season" and justified its larger proportion of teams.
 Though they had considered mother and son fan-favorites Toni and Dallas Imbimbo from season 13, Keoghan stated they felt the other selected teams "have the best stories and the best motivation" for casting.
 During an interview with CBS's The Early Show, season 17 runners-up Brook Roberts and Claire Champlin revealed they were asked to take part on the season, but couldn't due to the latter's pregnancy.